 Eric Jensen - Executive Assistant, Communications Coordinator

 Eric Jensen brings over 25 years of business, marketing, creative, technology, and mental health experience to PRPSN.
 Eric earned a Bachelors in Composition from Berklee College of Music in Boston where his teachers included guitarists Pat Metheny and John Scofield.
 Relocating to San Francisco, Eric built two recording studios and grew a successful commercial music and audio post-production business creating original soundtracks for advertising, television, corporate communications and independent films.
 Moving into the tech industry, Eric was a key stakeholder in the development of the first online digital music store and the first secure e-commerce platform for independent artists and record labels.
 He is a blogger and published journalist writing extensively about entrepreneurship and the music industry.
 While single parenting two children with emotional and behavioral challenges, Eric become involved in the public mental health and special education systems, working in Wraparound and Parent Partnership programs in Children’s Systems of Care in Marin, Placer, and Los Angeles Counties.
-Eric continues to perform in the Los Angeles area and is passionate about music, cooking, cognitive psychology, brain science, social change, disruptive technologies, mindfulness practices, and anything remotely related to guitars.
+Eric continues to perform in the Los Angeles area and is passionate about music, cooking, cognitive & evolutionary psychology, brain science, behavioral economics, social change, disruptive technologies, mindfulness practices, and anything remotely related to guitars.

 Do you need someone to talk to?
 Our Warm Line is here to help.
 Run by peers for peers, this anonymous and free service is here for you.
 Call 888-448-9777 to speak to someone.
 Available weekdays from 5pm to 10pm.